In this Azure CLI tutorial, we will discuss the Az account show command with examples.

 az account show

-Once you will run the above command. you will get the output like below
+Once you will run the above command.
+You will get the output in the JSON format as shown below

 {